tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 TLS 1.3 does not support ECDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in {{appendix-ecdh}}.

+In addition, to avoid the use of non-ephemeral Diffie Hellman, clients SHOULD NOT use use and server SHOULD NOT accept certificates with fixed DH parameters.
+These certificate types are rsa_fixed_dh, dss_fixed_dh, rsa_fixed_ecdh and ecdsa_fixed_ecdh.
+These values only apply to TLS versions of 1.2 and below.

 # Ephemeral Finite Field Diffie Hellman {#dhe}

 Clients MUST NOT offer and servers MUST NOT select FFDHE cipher suites in TLS 1.2 connections.